Accounting

 The "almost matching" problem: where reconciliation actually eats hours

-1. Partial Matches
+1. Partial matches

-2. Intercompany Netting
+2. Intercompany netting

-That difference is not a real economic gap.
-Both entities agree on the net position.
-The discrepancy is purely a recording methodology mismatch.
-The fix is not a correcting entry but getting both entities to agree on a consistent method for recording the settlement, which often means coordinating across different accounting teams, different ERP instances, and sometimes different time zones.
+Subsidiary A owes Subsidiary B 45,000 for management fees.
+Subsidiary B owes Subsidiary A 7,000.
+Subsidiary A records both transactions at gross; Subsidiary B records only the net settlement.
+When you compare A's payable to B (7,000), the recon shows a 38,000 difference that is not a real economic gap.
+The fix is not a correcting entry but getting both entities to agree on a consistent recording method, which often means coordinating across different accounting teams, ERP instances, and time zones.

-3. FX Rate Movements
+3. FX rate movements

-A US parent company invoices its UK subsidiary $100,000 for intercompany services on March 15.
-The UK subsidiary records the payable at the spot rate of £0.79 per USD, creating a £79,000 liability in its local currency books.
-By March 31, the exchange rate has moved to £0.81 per USD.
-Under ASC 830-10-45, the UK subsidiary must remeasure the foreign-currency-denominated payable at the period-end rate.
+A US parent invoices its UK subsidiary $100,000 for intercompany services on March 15.
+The UK subsidiary records the payable at £0.79 per USD, creating a £79,000 liability.
+By March 31, the rate has moved to £0.81.
+Under ASC 830-10-45, the subsidiary must remeasure the payable at period-end rate.
 The liability is now £81,000.

 Date | Account | Debit | Credit |